mahankarimiii02/Telegram-Session-Hijacking/README.md

-# Telegram-Session-Hijacking
+# Telegram-Session-Hijacker
-A simple Telegram (Web / Desktop) session hijacker using Powershell
+This project has two parts :
+1. Telegram Desktop session hijacking
+2. Telegram Web session hijacking

+For now, this project is written in PowerShell.
+I may rewrite it in other languages in the future.

-## Requirements:
+## Requirements
 * Works on **Powershell version 3**
 * You need to have a **GitHub account** and a **GitHub API key**